 Top 5 training industry trends for 2024

-This is our 8th year taking the pulse of the training industry, sharing key developments in training delivery, technology, sales and marketing.
+This is our 8th year taking the pulse of the training industry, sharing key developments in training delivery, technology, sales and marketing to help training providers grow.

 It is also our 3rd year surveying learners.
 This helps us to understand how the demands of the market are being addressed by training businesses.